DangerDrome/NeverEverLand/v007/README.md

 - Visual feedback for tool selection and operations
 - Keyboard shortcut indicators in menus
 - Modal dialogs for file operations
+- Voxel panel with type selection and asset popover
+- Tilt-shift depth of field effect (toggle with T)

 ## 🛠️ Development